Skip to content

 Financial aid

-Financial aid packages are sent to students via email during March and April.
-If you have questions about your aid package or you wish to discuss alternative financing options, feel free to schedule an appointment with your financial aid counselor via Calendly.
-We are available during normal business hours via phone, Zoom, or in person if you are visiting campus.
-To confirm who your assigned aid counselor is and schedule an appointment, please visit our websitePlease note, these Financial Aid consultations are intended for those students/families who have questions regarding their need-based financial aid package.
-Questions regarding merit scholarship awarding or packages that do not include need-based awards/loans should be directed to the Office of Admissions.
+Financial aid awards are sent to students via email during March and April.
+If you have questions about your awarded aid or you wish to discuss alternative financing options, feel free to schedule an appointment with your financial aid counselor via Calendly.
+We are available during normal business hours via phone, Zoom, or in-person if you are visiting campus.
+If you are visiting on a non-Yellowjacket Experience Day, an appointment is required for in-person meetings.

 Frequently asked questions about financial aid